Time: 18:00 - 20:30

 What is the course about?

-The course is about exploring and discovering performance poetry, also known as the spoken word.
+The course is about exploring and discovering performance poetry, also known as spoken word poetry.

 Students say: "The tutor is enthusiastic, personable and good at what they do"; "enjoyable and challenging"; "inspiring and entertaining"; "great fun - I learned lots and would do this again.".